Documentation

 Option A Option B

-Navigate to the existing view hierarchy in the left hand pane and click on the view containing the resource At the left side of the screen, write in the searchbar the ressource's name that you want to edit
+Navigate to the existing view hierarchy in the left hand pane and click on the view containing the resource At the left side of the screen, write in the searchbar the resource's name that you want to edit

 Press on the red wrench to change resource properties

 5. Set the resource properties based on the package type selected.
 A unique resource name is always required as well as all fields highlighted with a * .
-The resource will make use of the default agent to obtain the data unless the Agent fields are completed with the agents from which the queries are to be made.
+The resource will make use of the default Agent to obtain the data unless the Agent fields are completed with the Agents from which the queries are to be made.
 The Ping SNMP Agent will be used for all Ping and SNMP queries while the Agent will be used for all other queries.

 6. To view package documentation, click on the question mark next to the package name